Steps to Completing your UC Application:

 - Does the campus allow students to apply to an alternate major?

-We highly recommend checking each individual school regarding designating undeclared, SAT subject exams and notification dates.
 The best thing students can do is go to the website of each individual campus to determine what role major plays in admissions.
 The school names below are hyperlinked to individual school websites and also the major options.

 Revising the Activities Section: The UC application allows you to enter up to 350 characters to describe your activities.
 You can take your activity descriptions from the Common App and turn them into complete sentences (without ampersands and other tricks we used to cut down the word count).
 Then we recommend adding a sentence that explains why the activity is important to you or what skills you have gained through your participation.
 For community service and work activities, you will also have an additional 250 characters to describe the organization.
 This is a chance to give the reader more knowledge about the organization and your involvement.

 Helpful Videos: UCSB has a wonderful collection of videos explaining the different parts of the UC Application.
 We recommend students watch each video before they complete each section.